Are you looking to move to Spain and live here permanently?

 There is a requirement to have a minimum income to support yourself and your family and this will depend on whether you are an investor or an entrepreneur setting up a business.

-You can learn everything you need to know about this Spanish visa option, including investment and income requirements, cost of the visa, the application process and more via our Golden Visa For Spain page.
+You can learn everything you need to know about this Spanish visa option, including investment and income requirements, the cost of the visa, the application process, and more via our Golden Visa For Spain page.